storacha/specs/w3-filecoin.md

 }
 ```

-_Deal Tracker_ MUST fail invocation if deal information for the aggregate is not on chain.
+The invocation to the _Deal Tracker_ MUST fail if the deal information for the aggregate is _not_ on chain.

 ```json
 {